Atelier Ryza: Ever Darkness & the Secret Hideout

 2019 video game by Gust Co.
 Ltd.

 is a role-playing video game developed by Gust, and originally released in Japan for the PlayStation 4, Nintendo Switch and Microsoft Windows in September 2019.
 It was released in North America in October 2019 and rest of the world in November 2019 for the same consoles.
 It is the twenty-first main entry in the Atelier series and the first of the Secret storyline.

 A sequel, titled Atelier Ryza 2: Lost Legends & the Secret Fairy, was released on December 3, 2020, in Japan, and in January 2021 in North America and Europe for PlayStation 4, PlayStation 5 and Nintendo Switch, with a Microsoft Windows version being released in same month for all regions.
 A second sequel, titled Atelier Ryza 3: Alchemist of the End & the Secret Key, was released for Microsoft Windows, Nintendo Switch, PlayStation 4, and PlayStation 5 in March 2023.

 An anime television series based on the game by Liden Films aired from July to September 2023.

-An updated version of the game with additional playable characters and content, titled Atelier Ryza: Ever Darkness & the Secret Hideout DX, is scheduled for release on November 13, 2025, on the same platforms, also including PlayStation 5 and Nintendo Switch 2 as part of the Atelier Ryza Secret Trilogy Deluxe Pack.
+An updated version of the game with additional playable characters and content, titled Atelier Ryza: Ever Darkness & the Secret Hideout DX, was released on November 13, 2025, on the same platforms, also including PlayStation 5 and Nintendo Switch 2 as part of the Atelier Ryza Secret Trilogy Deluxe Pack.